Lutheran World Relief and The Starbucks Foundation: Partnering to support coffee communities for over a decade

 Mirta is a farmer, teacher and head of a garbage bank in North Sumatra.
 She and her friend, Mahdalena, offer a library and story-time for children that bring trash to the garbage bank.

-This work is made possible by the unwavering commitment of The Starbucks Foundation, in partnership with Lutheran World Relief and the Corus International family of organizations.
+This work is made possible by The Starbucks Foundation, in partnership with Lutheran World Relief and the Corus International family of organizations.

 Together, we are investing in women and youth, supporting families, and building healthier, more hopeful coffee-growing communities.